Juvenile Myelomonocytic Leukemia

 Recurrent mutations in SETBP1 or JAK3 have been identified in addition to RAS pathway mutations in a proportion of JMML cases (16%).
 These mutations were generally subclonal and are thus thought to be secondary mutations.
 There was a suggestion that these mutations worsened overall survival for cases with these mutations.

 The role of conventional antileukemia therapy in the treatment of JMML is not defined.
 The absence of consensus response criteria for JMML complicates determination of the role of specific agents in the treatment of JMML.
-Some of the agents that have shown antileukemia activity against JMML include etoposide, cytarabine, thiopurines (thioguanine and 6-mercaptopurine), and isotretinoin, but none of these have been shown to improve outcome.[22-26]
+Some of the agents that have shown antileukemia activity against JMML include etoposide, cytarabine, thiopurines (thioguanine and 6-mercaptopurine), isotretinoin, and farnesyl inhibitors, but none of these have been shown to improve outcome.[22-26]; [Level of evidence: 2B]

 Treatment Options Under Clinical Evaluation